 Instead, securing microservices starts with the holistic approach of embedding security by transforming DevOps into a DevSecOps model.
 This begins with the mindset of considering Security at par with Development and Operations since the beginning of the SDLC, by essentially analyzing Risk Tolerance since day-one of a software lifecycle.
 With a DevSecOps model in place, performance, scalability, and security are weighed equally without any bias.

-With a source control monitoring and dependency scanning in place, Continuous Hacking adjoins Continuous Integration and Continuous Delivery; to ensure CI/CD pipelines are tested during execution for run-time checks.
+Continuous Hacking adjoins Continuous Integration and Continuous Delivery; to ensure CI/CD pipelines are tested during execution for run-time checks.
 To do so, a common practice is through employing Static Application Security Testing (SAST) and Dynamic Application Security Testing (DAST) approaches since the early stages of an SDLC.
-While SAST helps to analyze source code vulnerabilities before compiling the code and ensuring developers mitigate security flaws with real-time feedback, DAST helps identify architectural and code level weaknesses while running in staging environments and / or production.
+While SAST helps to analyze source code vulnerabilities before compiling the code and ensuring developers mitigate security flaws with real-time feedback, DAST helps identify architectural and code level weaknesses while running in staging environments and/or production.

 We recommend implementing DAST directly into your DevOps cycle, with continuous security checks, you can ensure vulnerabilities are remediated before ever reaching your customers.
 You can trial Crashtest Security completely free to audit your web applications, simply register for your 14-Day Free Trial here.